Die Hausmann (The Houseman)

 -Carl Yung

-Having gone through the mid-life shift, some like to call it crisis, I like to call it “the beautiful destruction” a few years ago, it might be fun to talk with the first half of life Brett (the big-shot athlete dude) as a means to help better prepare him for the beautiful role he will experience today as Hausmann.
-For there isn’t much first-half of life stuff here for him.
+Having gone through the mid-life shift, some like to call it a crisis; I like to call it “the beautiful destruction” a few years ago, it might be fun to talk with the first half of life Brett (the big-shot athlete dude) as a means to help better prepare him for the beautiful role he will experience today as Hausmann, for there isn’t much first-half of life stuff here for him.

-FHL (Frist Half of Life) Brett: If you aren’t living for a goal you aren’t living…how can you be so content?
+FHL (First Half of Life) Brett: If you aren’t living for a goal, you aren’t living…how can you be so content?

-Hausmann Brett: Goals in it of themselves are not bad.
+Hausmann Brett: Goals in and of themselves are alright.
 For instance, I have many goals.
-I would like to learn the German language a little bit better.
-I would like to write a couple of books in the next few years.
+I want to learn the German language a little bit better.
+I want to write a couple of books in the next few years.
 And I would love to travel and see the world.
-Yet, achieving these goals are not the big deal.
+Yet, achieving these goals is not the big deal.
 These are simply things that I think I would like to do.
-Sometimes we think we are virtuous when we do things to help build up our superior selves with achievements and goals.
-When in actuality, virtuous living is done in the shadows.
-It is done in the quiet day to day lives of those who sacrifice in service to others.
-This is the big deal.
+Sometimes, we believe we are virtuous when we do things to help build up our superior selves with achievements and goals.
+When, in actuality, righteous living is done in the shadows.
+It is done in the quiet day-to-day lives of those who sacrifice to serve others.
+This is a big deal.
 It seems to me there is a verse that pertains to something like this: “The last will be first, and the first will be last.”

 FHL Brett: I hear and read about that, and I guess I understand it, but how do I accomplish this?

 Hausmann Brett: There is that word again, accomplish!!
 There isn’t much to accomplish here.
-It is more about participating in something bigger rather than constructing and doing it yourself.
-It is more about being ok with being, rather than trying to manufacture yourself as something.
-Serving others you can do right now even with all of your self-serving motives.
-I say, go do it!
+It is more about participating in something bigger than constructing and doing it yourself.
+It is more about being ok with being rather than trying to manufacture yourself as something.
+Serving others is something you can do right now, even with all of your self-serving motives.
+I say, do it!
 But continue to do it when people stop noticing.
 Continue to do it when people get offended.
 Continue to do it when you don’t want to.
-And the more you do it, the more your motives start to die.
-This is when you are able to be present with the person in front of you.
+And the more you do it, the more your motives die.
+This is when you can be present with the person before you.
 This is living.

 Hausmann Brett: Sure, have no regrets.
 Try that on for size.
 How are you doing?
-I once heard that if you want to be perfect, learn to see, accept, be with, and laugh at the imperfection all around us.
+I once heard that if you want to be perfect, learn to see, accept, be with, and laugh at the imperfections all around us.
 Oh, and start with yourself!!!
-In a lot of ways those of us in the West are hurting ourselves by being spiritually idle.
-In other words, we aren’t really interested in living to love, rather we live to try to avoid dying.
-Thus, no regrets means something completely different.
+In many ways, those of us in the West are hurting ourselves by being spiritually idle.
+In other words, we aren’t interested in living to love; instead, we live to try to avoid dying.
+Thus, no regrets mean something completely different.
 There is a truth that you can’t manufacture on your own.
 There is a life that is born that can only come from dying.
 This is the rhythm of joy.
-The problems will come in your life when you resist the things that need to die.
+The problems will come when you resist the things that need to die.
 How did you feel when your baseball career came to a close?
 Are you still trying?
 What are you so afraid of?
 Why do you want to stay put?
-The ego will always resist failure and dying…thus you must learn to see from a different pair of lenses.
+The ego will always resist failure and dying…thus, you must learn to see from different lenses.
 You must have the courage to be weak.
 To be vulnerable.
-You must be comfortable within the paradox of the cross, and thus your own cross.
+You must be comfortable with the paradox of the cross and, thus, your cross.
 Everything you know to be true is upside down.
-Then you will begin to be able to see clearly.
-For there is really only one regret in life.
+Then, you will begin to be able to see clearly.
+For there is only one regret in life.

 “The only real sadness, the only real failure, the only great tragedy in life, is not to become a saint.”